gavin-cannon/ArcGIS-Cache-Valley-Activities/README.md

 # Development Environment

 I used VS Code with a live server extension to hot reload tests in Chrome.
-I used the free version of ARCGIS.

-The new technology was the ARCGIS JavaScript SDK.
-I also used HTML, CSS and vanilla JavaScript.
+I used the free version of ARCGIS, HTML, CSS and JavaScript.

 # Useful Websites